 |

-members with approximately 48 miles of trails that connect 3 clubs including
+approximately 48 miles of trails that connect 3 clubs including the

 Snowmobile Club.